open2c/cooler/README.md

-bintype         : <string> "fixed" or "variable" binsize         : <int or null> Size of bins in bp if bintype is fixed. format-url      : <url> A string with a static URL providing format details format-version  : <tuple> The version of the current biom format, major and minor generated-by    : <string> Package and revision that built the table creation-date   : <datetime> Date the table was built (ISO 8601 format)
+bintype         : <string> "fixed" or "variable" binsize         : <int or null> Size of bins in bp if bintype is fixed. format-url      : <url> A string with a static URL providing format details format-version  : <tuple> The version of the current format, major and minor generated-by    : <string> Package and revision that built the table creation-date   : <datetime> Date the table was built (ISO 8601 format)
 ```